AnnMey/Plain-language/tools-plain-lang.md

 ## Introduction
-The aim of this report is to compare the available product documentation for three project management tools:
+The aim of this report is to compare the product documentation for three project management tools:

 * **Jira** and **Confluence** by Atlassian, and
 * **Flare** by MadCap